Rovaniemi Tourism and Marketing Ltd (1839934-7)

 Regular sources of information

 Customers’ personal data are collected using forms that the data subjects fill in themselves at visitrovaniemi.fi and various campaign websites.
 Customer information can also be collected by telephone and email or obtained from contractual documents or by other similar means.
 Other sources of information include registrations and correspondence in the course of customer relationships.
 Information about name changes and new contact details can also be obtained from the authorities and providers of update services.
 Furthermore, data may be obtained from subcontractors who are involved in the use or provision of services.
 Information about customers’ other online activities may be obtained through partners’ websites, information systems or other digital sources that are accessed via an electronic invite (link), cookies or a personal username and password.
 The information contained in our customer database is only accessible to people within our organisation, except where we use an external service provider to deliver a value-added service or to check credit ratings.
 Customers’ personal data are only ever shared with parties outside of the organisation or with its partners for credit check, debt collection or billing purposes or if required by law.
-Personal data are never disclosed to parties established outside of the European Union except where necessary to ensure the technical performance of the controller or its partner.
+Personal data can be transferred to the United States on the basis of the data protection framework (DPF) based on the data protection adequacy decision, if it is necessary to ensure the technical implementation of the data controller or its partner.
 Data subjects can ask to have their personal data erased at any time, except where erasure is not possible due to legal obligations, outstanding invoices or ongoing debt collection.

 Personal data retention period